raegnar/raegnar.github.io/_posts/2014-08-09-Rendering Volume Filling Triangles in OpenGL (with no buffers).md

 The vertex shader looks the same as before with the addition of the ```instanceID```.

-The vertex shader looks the same as before with the addition of the instanceID.

 {% highlight glsl linenos %}
 flat out int instanceID;